-- 1) Verify that the PILOT and COPLT Annunciators are extinguished. - 2) Verify that the MAN SQ Annunciator is extinguished. - 3) Turn the PILOT/PASS Knobs clockwise two full turns.
-This sets the headset intercom audio level to max volume (least amount of attenuation). - 4) Adjust radio volume levels (COM, NAV, etc.) to a suitable level. - 5) Adjust the PILOT/PASS Knob volume to the desired intercom level.
+- 1) Verify that the PILOT and COPLT Annunciators are extinguished. - 2) Verify that manual squelch is set to full open. - 3) Turn the PILOT/PASS Knobs clockwise two full turns.
+This sets the headset audio level to max volume (least amount of attenuation). - 4) Adjust radio volume levels (COM, NAV, etc.) to a suitable level. - 5) Adjust the PILOT/PASS Knob volume to the desired intercom level. - 6) Reset squelch to automatic, or adjust to the appropriate level manually.